 Introduction — Crypto Currency Mining and Income Tax

-Cryptocurrencies such as Bitcoin or Dash are digital assets which use which use cryptographic techniques to verify the transfer of assets and control the creation of additional units of the crypto currency.
+Cryptocurrencies such as Bitcoin or Dash are digital assets which use cryptographic techniques to verify the transfer of assets and control the creation of additional units of the crypto currency.
 The key feature of a cryptocurrency is that the ledger that records transactions, known as a blockchain, is not controlled by a central authority.
 Instead, each cryptocurrency implements a system where transactions on the blockchain are validated by a large number of independent parties.
 These independent parties who do the work of verifying transactions are known as cryptocurrency miners.
 These systems are set up so that crypocurrency miners are rewarded for mining with newly created units of the cryptocurrency such as Ethereum.
 As the popularity and valuation of cryptocurrencies, such as Ripple, rises, it becomes more important to understand the Canadian income tax consequences of cryptocurrency mining.

 Cryptocurrency Mining – Canadian Income Tax Characterization

 The tax treatment of cryptocurrency mining for a particular individual depends on the facts and circumstances of that particular individual.
 The two main possible characterizations for the activity are as a personal hobby or as a business.
 The courts have determined that in order for an activity to be a business, the taxpayer’s predominant intention in carrying out the activity was to make a profit and that the activity was carried out in accordance with the objective standards of businesslike behaviour.
 Therefor if the personal elements, if any, in the activity outweigh the extent to which the taxpayer carried out the activity in a commercial manner, then the activity is a hobby not a business.
 There is no fixed list of objective factors that courts look to as indications that the activity is being carried out in an objectively businesslike manner.
 However, common factors the courts look to include: